gapotchenko/Gapotchenko.FX/Source/Data/Encoding/Gapotchenko.FX.Data.Encoding.Base32/README.md

 // from the specified text reader and decodes the data on the fly. var stream = encoding.CreateDecoder(textReader);

-// Stream the decoded data.
-stream.Read(...); // block 1
+// Iteratively stream the decoded data. stream.Read(...); // block 1
 // ...
 stream.Read(...); // block N